JasonYao/Fibonacci-Sequence/README.md

 - Recursion vs Iterative approach (Recursion may have a more elegant solution sometimes, while iterative has faster runtime due to much fewer stack frame calls)

-- Dynamic Programming (memoization of prior calculations for future use, only useful for recursion, since iterative already uses an even faster method)
+- Dynamic Programming (memoisation of prior calculations for future use, only useful for recursion, since iterative already uses an even faster method)

 - Direct algorithmic Solving (A specific algorithm has been shown to be able to generate the nth fibonacci number, though accuracy decreases as n goes up)